kiratech/labs/IaC-From-Scratch/Ansible-Debug-Faulty-Playbook.md

    JSON: Expecting value: line 1 column 1 (char 0)

    Syntax Error while loading YAML.
-     did not find expected '-' indicator
+     mapping values are not allowed in this context. mapping values are not allowed in this context in "<unicode string>", line 10, column 14

-   The error appears to be in '/home/kirater/error_playbook.yml': line 12, column 6, but may be elsewhere in the file depending on the exact syntax problem.
+   The error appears to be in '/home/rasca/error_playbook.yml': line 10, column 14, but may be elsewhere in the file depending on the exact syntax problem.

    The offending line appears to be:

-           msg: "This task will cause a YAML formatting error"
+       - name: Bad indentation task
-        - name: This task will cause a syntax error
+           debug:
                 ^ here
    ```

    To start debugging, the `yamllint` package should be installed, by using